zhuliuyang0203/11111111111111111/py/docs/source/index.rst

 driver installation for you with `Selenium Manager <https://www.selenium.dev/documentation/selenium_manager>`_.
 You generally don't have to worry about driver installation or configuration now that it's done for you when you instantiate a WebDriver.
 Selenium Manager works with most supported platforms and browsers.
-If it doesn't meet your needs, you can still install and specify browsers abnd drivers yourself.
+If it doesn't meet your needs, you can still install and specify browsers and drivers yourself.

 Links to some of the more popular browser drivers: